itcommunitypoltava/website/README.md

         git clone https://<your username>:<your password>@github.com/itcommunitypoltava/website.git <yourprojectname>

-5. Inside cloned directory run and wait for complete:
+5. Inside cloned directory run and wait for complete (it can take near hour):

         vagrant up

 6. You're done.
 Open up the [http://localhost:8080/](http://localhost:8080/).
 It's your future front user interface.
 Open up [http://localhost:8081/](http://localhost:8081/).
 It's your future admin user interface.
 You can start working.
-    Don't forget to `vagrant halt` the virtual machine before turning off your workstation, virtualbox can fail to shut itself down in time before `kill -9` arrives.
+    Don't forget to `vagrant halt` the virtual machine before turning off your workstation, virtualbox can fail to shut itself down in time.

 # Manual preparations